bankofcanada/TutorialsEcon.jl/FRB-US/main.md

 ## The Model File

-We recommend placing the model definition in its own Module in a separate Julia source file.
+We recommend placing the model definition in its own Julia module in a separate source file.
 Although this is not strictly necessary, it helps to keep the code well organized and it also allows us to take advantage of pre-compilation.
 The first time we load the model file it takes some time to compile, and after that